orbatschow/kubepost/docs/contributing.md

 ### PostgreSQL

-Most likely you want to test your changes within a running PostgreSQL instance.
+Most likely you want to test your changes within a running PostgreSQL cluster.
 You can set up a fully functional stack by applying the provided manifests within this repository:

 ```sh